RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 }
 ~~~

 With our new health check in place, we'll need to build and deploy the updated application in the next step.
+Before move to the next step, be sure to close the termial where you're running Quarkus development mode.

+`Tip`: You can define liveness probe using **@Liveness** annotation and the liveness check can be accessible at **/health/live** endpoint.

 ####16.
 Re-Deploy to OpenShift